-- 4.16 A councillor who has a pecuniary interest in any matter with which the council is concerned, and who is present at a meeting of the council or committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.17 The councillor must not be present at, or in sight of, the meeting of the council or committee: - a) at any time during which the matter is being considered or discussed by the council or committee, or

-- b) at any time during which the council or committee is voting on any question in relation to the matter. - 4.18 In the case of a meeting of a board of a joint organisation, a voting representative is taken to be present at the meeting for the purposes of clauses 4.16 and 4.17 where they participate in the meeting by telephone or other electronic means. - 4.19 A disclosure made at a meeting of a council or council committee must be recorded in the minutes of the meeting. - 4.20 A general notice may be given to the general manager in writing by a councillor to the effect that the councillor or the councillor's spouse, de facto partner or relative, is: - a) a member of, or in the employment of, a specified company or other body, or - b) a partner of, or in the employment of, a specified person.
+- 4.22 A council committee member who has a pecuniary interest in any matter with which the council is concerned, and who is present at a meeting of the committee at which the matter is being considered, must disclose the nature of the interest to the meeting as soon as practicable. - 4.23 The council committee member must not be present at, or in sight of, the meeting of the committee: - a) at any time during which the matter is being considered or discussed by the committee, or - b) at any time during which the committee is voting on any question in relation to the matter. - 4.24 A disclosure made at a meeting of a council committee must be recorded in the minutes of the meeting. - 4.25 A general notice may be given to the general manager in writing by a council committee member to the effect that the council committee member, or the council committee member's spouse, de facto partner or relative, is: - a) a member of, or in the employment of, a specified company or other body, or - b) a partner of, or in the employment of, a specified person.

-Such a notice is, unless and until the notice is withdrawn or until the end of the term of the council in which it is given (whichever is the sooner), sufficient disclosure of the councillor's interest in a matter relating to the specified company, body or person that may be the subject of consideration by the council or council committee after the date of the notice.
+Such a notice is, unless and until the notice is withdrawn or until the end of the term of the council in which it is given (whichever is the sooner), sufficient disclosure of the council committee member's interest in a matter relating to the specified company, body or person that may be the subject of consideration by the council committee after the date of the notice.